 Meaning

-In the quote “There’s always an element of fear that you need to work a lot until people get sick and tired of you or finally figure out that you’re a fraud after all!,” the emphasis is on courage.
-It highlights the thought that courage appears in moments of uncertainty while implying that resilience grows through challenges.
+The message behind “There’s always an element of fear that you need to work a lot until people get sick and tired of you or finally figure out that you’re a fraud after all!” revolves around courage.
+It suggests that courage appears in moments of uncertainty, making it relatable to many people's experiences.

 Theme